nslay/RandomSplit/README.md

 ```
 In this example, there will be 5 training and validation lists and a single test list comprised of 25% of the total data set.
 The `res` variable will hold a list of goodness-of-fits for each fold while `res_test` will be the goodness-of-fit for the test list partition (if any).
 You may choose not to create a separate test set and set `p_test=0.0`.

-**NOTE**: By default, the best cross validation partitioning is determine by the maximum residual over the individual folds.
+**NOTE**: By default, the best cross validation partitioning is determined by the maximum residual over the individual folds.
 You may change what is considered *best* by setting the `aggregator` argument in `MakeBalancedCrossValidation` (by default `aggregator=np.max`).

 You may optionally pass in an integer size in place of `p_test`.
 For example if N=200, this would give similar results as the previous example
 ```python